 In theory, the whole point of automating development and operations is to eliminate bottlenecks, errors, etc. Yet, based on comments and questions by attendees, the practice hasn’t been all that successful.

-One DevOps manager from a shop with multiple Jenkins masters, about 20 development teams and “lots” of scripts admitted that managing the whole affair was a major pain in his A nterior S pinal S ection.
+One DevOps manager from a shop with multiple Jenkins controllers, about 20 development teams and “lots” of scripts admitted that managing the whole affair was a major pain in his A nterior S pinal S ection.
 He wanted less pain, fewer errors, and less time chasing up problems.
 In his shop, jobs that fail are automatically restarted ad infinitum and get logged.
 Reports are handed out at the weekly stand up meetings with directives to “go fix your broken S tuff H indering I mpending T riumph.”
 He wasn’t alone.

 “Doing DevOps” is still a poorly defined concept